 Health spending accounts are a smart way to fund health and dental expenses

-Health spending accounts are an affordable replacement or a valuable add on to a traditional insured health and dental plans.
+Health spending accounts are an affordable replacement or a valuable add on to a traditional insured health and dental plans for self employed individuals, business owners and corporations.
 Health spending accounts (HSAs) provide a pre-determined/fixed but flexible amount of pre tax money to individuals at the beginning of each year to pay for coverage of their medical and dental expenses.
 That's why HSAs are particularly ideal for small businesses who want an option when providing health and dental insurance to employees but wish to avoid annual price increases.
 Health spending accounts can be used to pay for any medical expenses that qualify under the income tax act, many of which may not generally be included in a traditional group health and dental plan.
 There are no deductibles, co-payments or annual limits outside of the overall fund limit to worry about.
 With traditional group plans there is always the question of what's covered and what is not.
 That's why employees generally prefer the choice provided with a health spending account and generally spend their money more wisely.

 Health spending accounts turn out of pocket medical expenses into business deductions